invent-framework/invent/docs/tutorial4.rst

 While it's nice to click buttons in an adventure game to work your way through the story, most applications need more powerful and flexible means of capturing user input.
-These usually involve forms which can contain various different types of input.

-PyperCard has a very simple form mechanism that allows you to specify just one input type per card.
+These usually involve forms containing various different types of input.
+Happily, PyperCard has a very simple form mechanism that allows you to specify just one input type per card.

 In addition, you don't need to use JSON to specify your cards (although this is often convenient for applications that don't use forms).
 It's possible to